 Analysis: JONES SAMWENDA

-The author is motivational speaker, writer and behaviour change activist.
+The Author is a motivational speaker, writer and behavioural change activist.

 Analysis: JONES SAMWENDA